Sherman Cochran

-Sherman Cochran (高家龍; born 1940) is Hu Shih Professor Emeritus of Chinese history at Cornell University.
+Sherman Cochran (高家龍 (Gāo Jiālóng); born 1940) is an American sinologist.
+He is the Hu Shih Professor Emeritus of Chinese History at Cornell University.

-Early life
+Early life and education

-Cochran was born in St. Johns, Portland, Oregon in 1940.
+Cochran was born in St. Johns, Portland, Oregon, in 1940.
 He is a graduate of Roosevelt High School.
+After high school, Cochran graduated from Yale University with a Bachelor of Arts in 1962.
+As an undergraduate, he was a football player for the Yale Bulldogs and Ivy League athletic honors in his junior year.

-He was a football player in college and won three-year football letterman and received All-Ivy League Honorable Mention in his junior year.
-He completed his B.A. at Yale University in 1962.
-Cochran became interested in Chinese history when he lived in Hong Kong immediately after graduating from college.
-At the time, he was teaching English under the Yale-China Association Program at New Asia College in Kowloon.
-Cochran then decided to become a Chinese historian and completed his M.A. and Ph.D. at Yale in 1967 and 1975, respectively, where he was a student of Mary C. Wright and Jonathan Spence.
+Cochran developed an interest in Chinese history when, after college, he spent time living in Hong Kong, where he was teaching English under the Yale-China Association Program at New Asia College in Kowloon.
+He returned to Yale to pursue graduate studies in Chinese, earning his M.A. in 1967 in Chinese history and his Ph.D. in Chinese history in 1975.
+In graduate school, he was a student of sinologists Mary C. Wright and Jonathan D. Spence.

 Academic career

 Cochran joined the Cornell faculty in 1973 as an assistant professor and was promoted to full professor in 1986.
 He was a Fellow at the Woodrow Wilson International Center for Scholars, Washington, D.C. between 1998 and 1999, and the Henry Luce Senior Fellow at the National Humanities Center, Research Triangle Park, North Carolina, between 2002 and 2003.
 Cochran was appointed the Hu Shih Professor of Chinese History in July 2004.

 In May 2010, the China and Asia-Pacific Studies (CAPS) Program at Cornell decided to establish the Sherman Cochran Prize in honor of Professor Cochran, Hu Shih Professor of Chinese History and CAPS founding director, for his great contribution to the establishment and development of the program.